lovielyn/lovielyn.github.io/README.md

 ## Soooooooo, where do we start?
 ### I suppose we'll start with my favorites.
-- My favorite color is sage green, emerald green, khaki brown.
+- My favorite color is sage green, emerald green, and generally earthy colors.
 - My favorite food is sushi and omurice.
 - My favorite activity to do is reading, writing, shopping, and of course, sleeping.
 - My favorite song is "The Way I Loved You" by Taylor Swift, and "Popular Monster" by Falling in Reverse.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DlexmDDSDZ0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jakpo7tj7Qw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ### Second, the more, I suppose, in depth introduction to me.
 - I was born on April 10, 2008 and I am currently 14-years-old as of 2022.
 - My zodiac sign is Aries (if you're wondering).
-- I am the eldest child of three to a Japanese father and a Filipina mother.
+- I am the eldest child of three (14G, 13G, 7B respectively) to a Japanese father and a Filipina mother.
--